10 tips riding an E-bike in winter

 Dressing properly for winter weather is very important.
 Head, fingers and toes, is what will get cold first.
 You may have good traction and your bike may be running great but if you are cold, wet and miserable it is no fun and chances are you will soon leave your E-bike at home.
 Dressing properly to ride your E-bike in winter can be more of a challenge than in summer.
 Temperatures can vary from below freezing to above freezing temperatures in a few hours.
 Overheating and sweating in colder weather and getting wet is no fun.

 If you commute daily chances of riding in the rain and snow are inevitable so you might as well be prepared.
 Depending on how long your ride is and how bad the weather is in your area some of the following articles of clothing in this section will be a must and others can be added if needed.
+Choose bright colors with reflective strips to help others see you.
+You can buy a roll of reflective tap and add it to your clothing and bike.

 A helmet is required to be worn when riding an E-bike and winter is no exception.
 The typical bike helmet is made for summer riding and designed to release heat from your head to prevent overheating.
 This is great in the summer when you are hot but in winter a cold head is no fun.
 A full hood or balaclava that covers your ears and face can be worn under your helmet.
 If you are a skier a good ski helmet will also work.
 It will give you great head protection and better head coverage to keep your head warm.